 There is an overall consensus on the subject of delta-8 by scientists that research cannabis compounds.
 The majority agree that taking delta-8-THC remains a safer alternative than using delta-9-THC.
 The combined feelings and side effects from delta-8 transpire more mildly and pleasantly than its THC compound cousin.
 In fact, a few researchers in Israel conducted a study in 1995 that proved that delta-8 was not only safer than delta-9-THC, but the substance was also mild enough to be given to children who were undergoing cancer treatments.

-Delta-9-THC is the most potent cannabinoid found in cannabis.
+Delta-9-THC is the most potent cannabinoid.
 Yet, it carries no risk of overdose.
 The delta-8 compound is nowhere near its level.
 So there should be no fears about using the substance either recreationally or for its medicinal properties, the effects of delta-8 are different than smoking weed.
 Delta-8 might help you relax or go to sleep, but it won’t get you high like smoking marijuana.

 Before Congress passed the 2018 Farm Bill, they considered all Cannabis sativa plants as illegal, regardless of their genetics.
 But our elected officials wanted to give the US farming community the ability to prosper from growing industrial hemp.
 After all, it was once America’s number one cash crop back in its heyday.

 So our government finally took the initiative to differentiate between marijuana and hemp.
 And to do such, they specified one cannabinoid found primarily in marijuana for classification as a controlled substance.
 And that molecular compound is delta-9-THC.
 Still, the Farm Bill even made an exception for any traces of that THC compound.
-According to the bill, small amounts of THC that remain below a .03% threshold are considered legal.
+According to the bill, THC levels below .03% threshold are legal.
 And that’s because industrial hemp contains those minute amounts of the molecular structure.

-However, that piece of legislation clearly states that all the other cannabinoids found in industrial hemp are no longer considered illegal on the federal level.
+However, the legislation clearly indicates that all cannabinoids found in industrial hemp are not Federally illegal.
 So since delta-8-THC remains a distinct cannabinoid from delta-9-THC, there are no federal laws that prevent you from purchasing, consuming, or possessing the substance.
 And there are plenty of companies online where you can buy delta-8.
 Even local smoke shops, head shops, and CBD businesses carry delta-8 cartridges for sale in their stores.
 Most kratom vendors have begun stocking them, too.